MetPX/sarracenia/doc/subscriber.rst

 Where you want the mirror of the data mart to start at /data/web (presumably there is a web server configured do display that directory.)
-Likely, the *dmc_normal* configuration will experience a lot of queueing, as there is a lot of data to download.
-The *dmc_hipri.conf* is only subscribed to weather warnings in Common Alerting Protocol format, so there will be little to no queueing for that configuration.
+Likely, the *ddc_normal* configuration will experience a lot of queueing, as there is a lot of data to download.
+The *ddc_hipri.conf* is only subscribed to weather warnings in Common Alerting Protocol format, so there will be little to no queueing for that configuration.